About Streets PAC NJ

 Kevin Bing is a dedicated advocate for improved bike, pedestrian, and street safety in Jersey City, where he has lived his whole adult life.
 His commitment to creating safer communities began with a presentation on curb extensions to his local community association.
 Kevin is a firm believer that change is driven by action.
 He champions the use of action to achieve results and create ample learning opportunities, believing that things don't just happen—people make them happen.
 A third-generation owner of his family's machine shop in Essex County, Kevin brings a unique, hands-on perspective to his advocacy.
 Originally from Wayne, he now lives in Jersey City with his wife and son.

-Glenn Mcananama
+Glenn Mcananama Glenn Mcananama

 Glenn has been active in livable streets advocacy for over 20 years starting in NYC during campaigns for congestion pricing, protected bike lanes, Bus Rapid Transit (BRT), and urban placemaking.
 One of Glenn’s earliest successes was to help lead the effort to site two local food Greenmarkets on the Upper East Side when he lived there.
 Glenn served on the board of directors for StreetsPAC in NYC before moving to NJ in 2022.
 Glenn has commuted to Jersey City for over 12 years and is a regular rider of NJT, PATH trains and the HBLR as well as a bike share enthusiast having ridden bike shares in over 20 cities across 3 continents.
 Glenn is the Father of two boys in Bergen County and a Leader in the local Scouting America troop.

-Ayla Schermer
+Ayla Schermer Ayla Schermer

 Ayla is a proud Pittsburgh native turned proud Jersey City resident since 2012.
 Professionally, she is a passionate urban planner focused on improving urban mobility for all ages, abilities, and modes.
 She has never owned a car, and wants to keep it that way!
-Ayla is the president of Bike JC, a nonprofit advocacy group working towards a more bike-friendly Jersey City.
+Ayla is a Trustee and Former President of Bike JC, a nonprofit advocacy group working towards a more bike-friendly Jersey City.
 She is also on the board of Hudson County Complete Streets, which advocates for transportation equity across Hudson County, NJ.
 You can catch Ayla singing around Jersey City as an alto in North River Sing, The Prom Dates, and The HoliDates.
 She is also an avid Broadway theatergoer, a sports fanatic, and a travel lover who checks out the biking infrastructure everywhere she goes.

-George Zalepa
+George Zalepa George Zalepa

 George Zalepa is a street safety advocate working to create safer, more walkable neighborhoods.
 Drawing from his background in law, engineering, and data analysis, George collaborates with community members and local government to implement traffic calming measures and pedestrian improvements.
 His advocacy is informed by both personal experience and a commitment to making streets safer for all users.